miloszmisiek/ci_p1_ecocity/TESTING.md

     ![CSS Validator](assets/images/testing/jigsaw-css-validator.png)

-## Responsivnes
+## Responsiveness
-Responsivnes design was checked with [Google Chrome Dev Tools](https://developer.chrome.com/) and with [Am I responsive?](http://ami.responsivedesign.is/).
+Responsiveness design was checked with [Google Chrome Dev Tools](https://developer.chrome.com/) and with [Am I responsive?](http://ami.responsivedesign.is/).
 The website responds well to different screen sizes.

 ## User Stories
 - As a user I want to see the content clearly.
   - White background gives great contrast to content presented.
   - The content ratio is maintained to focus attention on important aspects.
-  - Navigation bar at the top gives access to all webiste pages.
+  - Navigation bar at the top gives access to all website pages.
-- As a user I want to know what is the purpose of the website as I open it.
+- As a user I want to know what the purpose of the website is as I open it.
   - When the site opens, the hero image with the headings gets user's attention.
-  - Logo of the project is a message to the website main principle, to create eco friendly enviroment.
+  - Logo of the project is a message to the website main principle, to create eco-friendly environment.
 - As a user I want to access content in a very few clicks.
   - User can navigate through whole website content by using mouse button on the navigation bar and scrolling through the pages to see the content.
 - As a user I want to know what source was used to present data.